 Originally from Nanaimo, Bristol graduated in 2019 from Studio 58.
 During his three years at the professional theatre training program at Langara College, Bristol appeared in several productions, including The Skin of Our Teeth, Mortified, and Incognito Mode.

-Bristol has worked professionally in film and on the stage, including the Warner Brothers fantasy action film Sucker Punch, and before the pandemic lockdown, he helped raise over $100,000 for charities in Prince George in a stage production of The Birds and The Bees.
+Bristol has worked professionally in film and on the stage, including the Warner Brothers fantasy action film Sucker Punch.
+Before the pandemic lockdown, he helped raise over $100,000 for charities in Prince George in a stage production of The Birds and The Bees.

-Other than a time limit and restriction that the chosen monologue could have nothing to do with the Coronavirus, for his entry Bristol chose a scene from David-Matthew Barnes’ Better Places to Go, a play in which ten people reveal secrets during a storm at a rundown truck stop diner in Nebraska.
+Besides a time limit and restriction that the monologue could have nothing to do with the Coronavirus, Bristol chose a scene from David-Matthew Barnes’ Better Places to Go, a play in which ten people reveal secrets during a storm at a rundown truck stop diner in Nebraska.

 “He’s written a very special play with unique and complex characters,” says Bristol, who became friends with the playwright after reaching out for permission to perform the piece.

-Choosing Derek’s monologue from Barnes’ play based on his initial gut reaction, Bristol found the scene visceral and surprising each time he has performed it, including as part of his acting finals at Studio 58 and then again during his audition for The Birds and the Bees.
+Choosing the monologue on an initial gut reaction, Bristol found the scene visceral and surprising each time he has performed it.
+He also used it for his acting finals at Studio 58 and then again during his audition for The Birds and the Bees.

 “He’s on the run, hurt, homeless, starving, and dealing with some very severe mental health issues,” says Bristol.
 “The only thing keeping him going is love.
 There’s so much to work with there, and there’s a great need to do the character justice.”